unicitynetwork/.github/profile/README.md

 ## 🚀🚀🚀 Welcome to Unicity 🚀🚀🚀

-Unicity is a mult-layered developer platform for building, deploying and orchestrating off-chain crypto agents.
+Unicity is a multi-layered developer platform for building, deploying and orchestrating off-chain crypto agents.

 						1. Proof of Work Trust Anchor